 Section 1.3.1 contains all the WG’s preliminarily-agreed recommendations;

-Section 1.3.2 contains those of the WG’s deliberations and preliminary conclusions that have yet to be finalized and for which public comments are considered particularly helpful; and
+Section 1.3.2 contains certain questions relating to specific aspects of “relay” and “reveal” that have yet to be finalized by the WG; and

-Section 1.3.3 contains the WG’s majority and minority view on specific topics, and for which specific public comments are also considered helpful in facilitating the WG’s finalization of its recommendations.
+Section 1.3.3 contains the WG’s majority and minority view on certain aspects in relation to commercial/non-commercial uses of domain names in relation to privacy and/or proxy services.

 The full text of all of the WG’s preliminary conclusions, including any supplemental notes, are set out in detail in Section 7.
+Where certain proposals or potential recommendations have yet to be finalized or do not represent a consensus position within the WG, square brackets around specific options under consideration have been used to indicate this; where there is a majority and a minority view on a particular issue, both viewpoints have been included.
+Any additional statements filed by WG members in respect of particular topics have also been included in this report, in Annex F.

+While community input is being sought on all aspects of this report, including the WG’s preliminarily agreed recommendations, the WG would particularly welcome specific public comments on those of its deliberations, proposals and options for which there is currently no WG consensus.

 1.3.1 Summary of the WG’s agreed preliminary conclusions